NehaKanabar/Paytm/README.md

 # 💸 Payments App

-Welcome to the **Payments App**! 🎉 This project provides a secure platform for transferring money, managing user accounts, and viewing transaction details.
-🔗 **[Try the Deployed Project](https://paytm-frontend-swart.vercel.app/)**
+Welcome to the **Payments App**! 🎉 This project provides a secure platform for transferring money and managing user accounts 🔗 **[Try the Deployed Project](https://paytm-frontend-swart.vercel.app/)**

 ---